Cardiology Billing Services in Ohio

 Every OH payer has specific rules for cardiology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Cardiology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Cardiology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial cardiology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial cardiology claims.
 We know their OH specific fee schedules, prior authorization requirements for cardiology procedures, and their appeal timelines when claims are denied.
 Cardiac cath, intervention, and imaging codes have extensive CCI bundling edits that cause denials if not managed.

-Ohio Medicaid routes cardiology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes cardiology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own cardiology authorization and billing rules that we manage.

-CGS Administrators processes Medicare cardiology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around modifier stacking to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare cardiology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around modifier stacking to prevent medical necessity denials.

 Denial Prevention for Ohio Cardiology